L'Enfer à dix ans

 Hell Is Ten Years Old (L’Enfer à dix ans) is a 1968 collective Algerian film, produced by the ONCIC.

-The film is composed of several short episodes (sketches) directed by young Algerian filmmakers, addressing themes related to war, memory, and the post-independence context.
+The film is composed of five short films directed by five Algerian filmmakers, addressing themes related to the war, memory, and the post-independence context.

 Synopsis

-Each episode explores a different aspect of the War of Independence or its social consequences.
+Each episode explores a different aspect of the War of Independence or its social consequences. :